ljl-covid/links/README.md

 * [ECDC guidance for cleaning contaminated surfaces](https://www.ecdc.europa.eu/sites/default/files/documents/coronavirus-SARS-CoV-2-guidance-environmental-cleaning-non-healthcare-facilities.pdf)
 * [ChannelNewsAsia's page](https://www.channelnewsasia.com/news/topics/wuhan-virus) is predictably centered on the impact in Asia
 * [An overview of "who is getting sick" by various factors](https://www.statnews.com/2020/03/03/who-is-getting-sick-and-how-sick-a-breakdown-of-coronavirus-risk-by-demographic-factors/)
+* [New Yorker's take on what's gone wrong with testing in the US](https://www.newyorker.com/news/news-desk/what-went-wrong-with-coronavirus-testing-in-the-us), as the situation evolves from testing by the CDC only to public-health lab testing
 * https://www.straitstimes.com/asia/east-asia/reporters-notebook-life-and-death-in-a-wuhan-coronavirus-icu interview

 # Polls